1. Accurately and efficiently manage your ROM pad volumes

 Even small alterations from road design can increase cycle times and fuel consumption, in addition to falling outside of proper safety guidelines and wearing out equipment sooner.
 The time, effort, and risk associated with spotting and fixing those issues add up.

-With drone surveying and Propeller, you don’t need to leave the office to troubleshoot any of it.
+With mine drone surveying and Propeller, you don’t need to leave the office to troubleshoot any of it.
 Because the 3D survey is accurately mapped and rendered, you can measure grades and cross-slopes directly in your web browser.
 Check road widths and windrow heights in a couple of clicks and ensure they meet efficiency and safety requirements.

 The value of frequent surveys cannot be overstated.
 With such data, you can monitor and stop problems before they become expensive or require rework; check road grades as often as you like; and see changes in roads, or your whole mine, over time with the timeline tool that easily connects past surveys into one visual timelapse.